 The Administration tab is where test authors assign students to an assessment and determine when and how the system collects data.
 Administrators have access to more settings than teacher users.

-The grade level will default to the test’s grade level and filter to only those schools with students in that grade level.
-Either select schools manually from the list or click Select All.
+The grade level defaults to the test’s grade level and filters to show only those schools with students in that grade level.
+You can use the Grade drop-down to change the grade level if necessary.

-You can assign a student to a test via the following options:
+In the Additional Options section, you can assign a student to a test using the following options:

 Students in Selected Courses